Migrating from SDSF to SYSVIEW

 At any time you wish to turn off the SDSFMIGRATE option, you can enter the following command: SET SDSFMIGRATE OFF

-CA SYSVIEW also provides a SDSF command exit that allows users to enter most of the SDSF primary commands.
-Exit GSVXSDSX can be found in CA SYSVIEW's CNM4BSAM sample data set and can be used to assemble the exit if changes are necessary.
+SYSVIEW also provides a SDSF command exit that allows users to enter most of the SDSF primary commands.
+Exit GSVXSDSX can be found in SYSVIEW's CNM4BSAM sample data set and can be used to assemble the exit if changes are necessary.
 This exit allows examination of commands before they are processed.
-This exit can be used to convert commands from other software packages into CA SYSVIEW commands.
+This exit can be used to convert commands from other software packages into SYSVIEW commands.